MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

     MSMpiSetup.exe
     en_r_server_901_for_windows_X64_9649035.zip ** contains RServerSetup

-## Copy files to the target server
+## Transfer files to the target server

 Use a flash drive or another mechanism to transfer files listed above to the offline server.
 Put all files in the same folder.